midnight1337/NixieClock/README.md

-# Nixie Tube Clock
+# Nixie Clock

+## Overwiev

-Very cool retro style clock, based on nixie tubes taken from old multimeter and Arduino pro mini. <br />
+Retro style clock, is a project based on cool looking, vintage nixie tubes. <br />
-Code is written in procedural paradigm, OOP version coming soon.

-# Features
-Clock is able to show time in hours and minutes, <br />
-Clock has RTC module so it can remember time without power supply, <br />
-User is able to set time on each tube by pressing buttons, <br />

-# Photos
-Coming soon :)
+It displays time in Hour::Minute format.
+If Real Time Clock somehow lose his time, user is able to change it by himself with functional buttons.
+Best advantage of that project is that it looks cool af. <br />

+### Technologies and Developmen
+- Arduino Pro Mini
+- C++

+## Schematic
+...

+## Project documentation